tiffanynn/CMPE181_Project/README.md

    c. **Pytesseract**: a Tesseract-OCR Engine to read image types and extract the information present in the image

-3. Installed pip, OpenCV, and Pytesseract
+4. Installed pip, OpenCV, and Pytesseract
+5. In the process of running more code examples

 **Jennifer:**